The John L.

 sport athlete in high school, with scholarship offers in football,

-basketball and baseball, Rob Geile chose baseball and attended Central
+basketball and baseball, Rob Geile chose

-Ironically, Rob was recruited by the Air Force Academy in
+Air Force Academy in Colorado.

-unsuccessful tryouts with major league baseball teams, Rob began his
+After a few unsuccessful tryouts with major league baseball

-work career at his father’s custom foodservice equipment manufacturing
+teams, Rob began his work career at his father’s custom foodservice

-company just outside St. Louis, MO area.
+equipment manufacturing company just outside St. Louis, MO area.

 Rob resides in